Student Assignment Policy for the School of Music Piano Area

 Graduate Prescreen Auditions

 For Piano, prior to an invitation to present a live audition, all applicants must upload a pre-screen video audition into the Graduate Admissions Application, along with all required materials, by November 30.
-Go to Step 2 in the Graduate Admissions Procedures for instructions.
+Go to Step 2 in the Graduate Application Procedures for instructions.

 The DMA pre-screen audition must include (1) one movement of a sonata, and (2) one Etude of virtuosity.
 The MM or MA pre-screen audition must include (1) the first movement of a sonata, and (2) a contrasting work.